International

 xxxxxIt can

-choose to rise and achieve a level of success exceeding that
+choose to rise and achieve a level of success exceeding

-a profound implementation of economic and social justice.
+and a profound implementation of economic and social justice.

-In thus choosing to be self-reliant and independent, the ummah
+In thus choosing to be self-reliant and independent, the

-lead to the world today.
+necessary lead to the world today.

 xxxxxOr